 Images of America: The 1984 New Orleans World's Fair

-The book is $19.80 (10% off) plus $8.45 for Priority Mail shipping.
+The price is $19.80 (10% off) plus $10.20 for Priority Mail shipping.
 International buyers should write for air mail rates as they vary by location.

 Please let me know if you would like the book signed in any special way, just signed, or left unsigned.

-Orders for the book can also be combined with orders for my CDs of photos from the Fair or the Postcards of America set.
-There's just one shipping charge of $8.45 for any US order of books and CDs.
+Orders for the book can also be combined with orders for my other books or CDs of photos from any of the fairs on the site.
+There's just one shipping charge of $10.20 for any US order of books and CDs.

-If you have any questions please click here to send me an e-mail.
+If you have any questions please drop me a note.